 In all of our aircraft leases, the lessees are responsible for maintenance and repairs of our flight equipment and related expenses during the term of the lease.
 In some instances, we may incur maintenance and repair expenses for off-lease aircraft.
 We recognize leasing expenses in our income statement for all such expenditures.
 In many operating lease and finance lease contracts, the lessee has the obligation to make a periodic payment of supplemental maintenance rent which is calculated with reference to the utilization of airframes, engines and other major life-limited components during the lease.
 Up to July 2008 we did not recognize such supplemental rent received as revenue, but as an accrued maintenance liability.
 From July 1, 2008 forward the Company changed the estimate of the amount of maintenance rent expected to be reimbursed to lessees.
 The change in estimate arose from the implementation of an improved model used to forecast future maintenance reimbursements.
-AerCap records as revenue all maintenance rent receipts not expected to be repaid to lessees.
-In these leases, upon lessee presentation of invoices evidencing the completion of qualifying maintenance on the aircraft or engine, we make a payment to the lessee to compensate for the cost of the maintenance, up to the maximum of the supplemental maintenance rental payments made with respect to the lease contract.
+AerCap records as revenue all maintenance on the aircraft or engine, we make a payment to the lessee to compensate for the cost of the maintenance, up to the maximum of the supplemental maintenance rental payments made with respect to the lease contract.
 In shorter-term lease contracts (primarily engine lease contracts) where the terms of the lease are designed specifically to allow us to directly manage the occurrence, timing and associated cost of qualifying maintenance work on the flight equipment, supplemental rents collected during the lease are recognized as lease revenue.
 For flight equipment subject to these shorter-term contracts, we record a charge to leasing expenses at the time maintenance work is performed on the flight equipment.